-I wish I had the opportunity to check out the Selby Botanical Gardens, but unfortunately I didn’t.
+I wish I had the opportunity to check out the Marie Selby Botanical Gardens, but unfortunately I didn’t.
 These gardens include a number of family-friendly activities, including a children’s rainforest garden and a plant scavenger hunt.
 There are also family events offered at select times.
 Check the website in advance.

 This museum, founded by John and Mable Ringling (of the famed Ringling Brothers circus) is actually more like three museums in one.
 Kids will absolutely love the Circus Museum, which includes an amazing room filled with a miniature circus.
 There are also numerous exhibits, including a clown car that you can get it.
 I could have watched the miniature circus for a while – there are so many neat little details to explore.
 This is the part of the museum that kids are most likely to enjoy.

 Beyond the circus museum, the Ringling also includes a fantastic fine art museum – the Ringling Museum of Art.
 While kids may not want to explore the entire art museum, there are specialized kids’ programs offered that can help introduce them to art appreciation.
 You can see the kids’ programs here.

 The Ringling also offers an outdoor play space.
 If the weather is nice, it’s the perfect spot to get out your kids’ energy during your museum visit.
 There’s also a gorgeous rose garden that is great to explore.

 Your museum ticket will allow for admission to both the Circus Museum and the art museum.
 If you choose, you can also add on a tour of Ca’ d’Zan, John Ringling and his wife Mable’s beautiful 56-room home.
 Even if you don’t tour the house, you can explore the exterior, which sits on the Sarasota Bay.
 If your kids are young, I’d probably still with just the circus museum.
 But, if you are traveling with older kids, or without children, it’s definitely worth visiting the entire property.
 I would definitely recommend visiting the Ringling during your trip to Sarasota with kids.